haarcuba/testix/README.md

     def __init__( self, peer ): # peer is the socket connected to the other side pass
 ```

+We won't write any more code before we write our tests.

 ## Construction Test